How do I register?

 Students whose records show a GPA (either for the semester or cumulatively) below 2.00 at the end of a semester are reviewed by the Administrative Board and placed on academic probation.
 Academic Probation is a warning about unsatisfactory academic status.

-Students on academic probation are meant to focus first on academics and are not allowed to hold appointed or elected office or participate in team sports.
+Students on academic probation are meant to focus first on academics and are not allowed to hold appointed or elected office or participate in intercollegiate athletics.
 They are also required to meet regularly with the deans.
 See the Student Handbook http://www.smith.edu/sao/handbook/.

 Academic Probation is not made public or noted on the transcript, but parents and guardians will be informed of the change of status.